James City County, Virginia: Industry

 James City County is located 45 minutes from the state capital in Richmond and from the metropolitan port city of Norfolk.
 It is also two and a half hours from the nation's capital in Washington, D.C.

 A significant advantage for all import/export oriented commercial enterprises is James City County's close proximity to the deep-water ports of Hampton Roads.
 The county is within 40 minutes of the Port of Hampton Roads, the second largest commercial port on the East Coast with access to 75 international shipping lines.

 Just to the east of the Anheuser-Busch properties, in the southeastern section of the county, on the south side of U.S. Route 60, the county's James River Enterprise Zone, an Urban Enterprise Zone is located in Grove.
 The 5.6 sqmi area contains 2400 acre planned and zoned for industrial uses.
 James City County is actively seeking additional industrial business in this prime area of the county.
 The sites within a designated "enterprise zone" offer state and local incentives to businesses that locate in those zones, invest and create jobs.

 Since the James River Enterprise Zone's inception in 1996, James River Commerce Center and Greenmount industrial parks have added tenants such as a Ball Manufacturing plant, an aluminum can plant which supplies Anheuser-Busch's Williamsburg brewery.
 A distribution center for Wal-Mart and a Haynes furniture warehouse are also located there.
 Recently, a masonry supply firm and a Volvo equipment rental facility have each announced plans to establish facilities.
 Carter Machinery Company, a Caterpillar dealership with 17 locations in Virginia and West Virginia, announced in May 2007 that is building a new sales and service center on a 23 acre site.
 A large property adjacent to the James River which formerly housed BASF is currently vacant and other additional sites are also available for more development.

 Education

 Elementary, secondary schools

-The local public school division is jointly operated with City of Williamsburg, and is known as Williamsburg-James City County Public Schools (often abbreviated locally as "W-JCC").
+The local public school division is jointly operated with City of Williamsburg, and is known as Williamsburg-James City County Public Schools (often abbreviated locally as "WJCC").

 The area is also served by Walsingham Academy, Williamsburg Christian Academy, Williamsburg Montessori School, and Providence Classical School, each independent schools.